-The regulations managing existing intensive winter grazing provisions do not take effect until 1 May 2022.
-After this date, farmers unable to comply with the intensive winter grazing regulations in the NES-F will need to apply for resource consent.
-Existing intensive winter grazing activities may continue to operate after this date provided there is no increase in the scale or intensity of the activity, and an application for resource consent is lodged with the Council by 31 October 2022.
+The regulations managing existing intensive winter grazing provisions do not take effect until 1 November 2022.
+After this date, farmers unable to comply with the permitted intensive winter grazing regulations in the NES-F will need to apply for resource consent.
+Existing intensive winter grazing activities may continue to operate after this date provided there is no increase in the scale or intensity of the activity, and an application for resource consent is lodged with the Council by 30 April 202319.

-Regulations managing increases in the area of Intensive Winter Grazing came into effect from 1 May 2021.
-Farmers who wish to increase the area of land used for intensive winter grazing should refer to the Technical Advisory Note dated 27 November 2020 before carrying out the activity.
-The technical advice note also contains information relating to other restrictions that may be relevant to your activity (e.g. restrictions relating to agricultural intensification).
+Regulations managing increases in the area of land used for intensive winter grazing came into effect on 1 May 2021.
+Farmers who wish to increase20 the area of land used for intensive winter grazing should refer to the Technical Advice Note dated 27 November 2020 before carrying out the activity.
+The Technical Advice Note also contains information relating to other restrictions that may be relevant to your activity (e.g. restrictions relating to agricultural intensification).